kwaldenphd/algorithms/README.md

   * In this case we want `pageContents` to use the contents of our `html` variable.

 <blockquote>Q12: Describe how code reuse and modularity works in your own words.
-How would you explain what is happening when Python calls as module from another program?</blockquote>
+How would you explain what is happening when Python calls a module from another program?</blockquote>

 ## Next steps